-Any business who wants to produce quality products that deliver on customers’ expectation will do well to employ staff with Six Sigma Green Belt Certification who have completed classroom or online Six Sigma training.
+Any business that wants to have great quality management and produce quality products that deliver on customers’ expectations will do well to employ staff with Six Sigma Green Belt Certification who have completed classroom or online Six Sigma training.
 In the Six Sigma approach to problem-solving, a Six Sigma professional will review the process to determine where the points of pain are and how to improve the process.
-Part of the Six Sigma method is to calculate the number of defects that the process delivers.
-There are various metrics used to evaluate defects: Defects per Unit (DPU), Defects per Opportunity (DPO) and Defects-per-Million-Opportunities (DPMO).
+Part of the Six Sigma method is to calculate the total number of defects that the process delivers.
+There are various metrics used to evaluate defects: Defects per Unit (DPU), Defects per Opportunity (DPO), and Defects-per-Million-Opportunities (DPMO).

 - What is Defects-Per- Million-Opportunities

 - 5 steps to calculate process’s Defects-Per- Million-Opportunities

 - Defects-Per- Million-Opportunities (Formula and Illustration)

 Defects-Per- Million-Opportunities, which is abbreviated as DPMO.
 It is also called NPMO or Nonconformities per Million Opportunities.
 It is defined as the ratio of the number of defects in a sample to the total number of defect opportunities multiplied by 1 million.
 DPMO is a long-term measure of process performance.
 It is a measure of the error rate of a process.
 The metric tells you how good your process is towards committing mistakes.
 It requires you to think reversely.

 5 Steps to calculate DPMO

 There are five steps to calculate the process’s Defects-per-Million-Opportunities.
 The first four stages of DPMO calculation are similar to that of computing Defects per Opportunity or DPO.

 The first step is to determine the total number of units to be sampled.
 In other words, you have to determine the sample group size.
 As a thumb rule, the sample size should be small enough to be manageable, yet large enough to reflect whatever problem is undermining the process.